ninetynin/cs-src/README.md

 - There is a heavy chance of links breaking as this is done manually from excel for the time being and not automatically

-If there are any issues and they are not present in Issues tab feel free to add them and if u wanna contribute pr's 😉
+If there are any issues and they are not present in Issues tab feel free to add them and if u wanna contribute pr's 😉 [pls note if u r contributing pls focus on logic only improving design isnt the main thing here as seen in other repo's]